rubberduckydrip/hacky-yara-androguard/README.md

 Since androguard module didn't work on my yara python version I used os.system, if you can run it with yarapython library feel free to pr.

-scan.py takes 2 parameters: fodler containing file to be scanned and yara rule folder.
+directory_scan.py takes 2 parameters: folder containing file to be scanned and yara rule folder.

-`scan.py files_dir rules`
+`directory_scan.py files_dir rules`

+apktool_apk.py runs apktool on all apks in the given directory, keeping dex files as they are `apktool_apk.py ../apks`

+apk_scan.py scans all .apks, .dex and .elf files within the given directory with the given rules `apk_scan.py ../apks ../rules`

 ## Directories
 rules: yara rules either written or obtained from various places on the web